DonnieTD/Liminal/ReadMe.md

 The AST represents the terrain the program will traverse.

 Primary artifact:
-- AST (arena-owned, stable IDs)
+- AST (arena-owned, stable node IDs)

 ---

 ## Stage 2: Executor

 Responsibility:
-What actually happened in this run?
+In what order did existence occur?

 The executor:
 - starts from an empty initial state